 Examines the U.S. monetary and financial systems, monetary theories, and monetary policy.
 Surveys theories of interest rates, theories of the interaction between the economy's monetary and productive sectors, and monetary policy.
 Places monetary theories within the context of broad economic debates.
-Tracks developments in monetary policy and financial markets, analyzing impacts on financial intermediation and the macroeconomy.
+Tracks developments in monetary policy and financial markets, and analyzes impacts on financial intermediation and the macroeconomy.
 Aoki.

-ECON 236 Public Economics (F-2)
+[ECON 236 Public Economics (S)

 4 sem. hrs.
 Prereq.: ECON 100.
+Not offered in 2014-15]

-Analyzes government spending and taxes at the national, state, and local level.
-Topics include growth in government, the future of the income tax in the U.S., expenditure programs for the poor, financing health care and education, the Social Security system, and the relationship among various local, state, and federal governments.
-Staff.
+Analyzes government spending and taxes at the national, state, and local levels.
+Topics include growth in government, income and corporate taxes in the U.S., major public spending programs, financing health care and education, the Social Security system, and the relationship among various local, state, and federal governments.
+Mukheriee.

-ECON 239 Government Regulation of Industry (S-2)
+[ECON 239 Government Regulation of Industry (S)

-Examines the government regulation that directly guides, restricts, and overrules private decision-making in the U.S. economy.
-Overview of such regulation along with in-depth analysis of such cases as pharmaceutical drug regulation, environmental protection, and electric utility regulation.
+4 sem. hrs.
+Prereq.: ECON 100 and 101 or consent of the instructor.
+Not offered in 2014-15] Examines the government regulation that directly guides, restricts, and overrules private decision making in the U.S. economy.
+Overview of such regulation along with in-depth analysis of cases such as pharmaceutical drug regulation, environmental protection, and electric utility regulation.
 Emphasizes recent trends and ongoing debates about appropriate regulation.
-Basch.
+Mukherjee.

-ECON 241 Business Competition and Antitrust Policy (S-1)
+[ECON 241 Business Competition and Antitrust Policy (S)